KiamMota/shellmake/docs/Environment Variables.md

 # Shellmake Environment Variables

-Shellmake uses environment variables denoted by `${variable}` within its directives to enable dynamic behavior during preprocessing.
+Shellmake uses environment variables denoted by `${VAR_NAME}` within its directives to enable dynamic behavior during preprocessing.

 ## What Are Shellmake Variables?